IBM/SalesEnablement-L3-Guidance/docs/creating content/01 Introduction.md

   - Make things line up

     Things should line up in your content as described in the COE.
 MKDOCS can be a little strange to figure out.
-For instance, to ge an image to line up under a numbered item, you must have the image definition preceded by 4 spaces, like:
+For instance, to get an image to line up under a numbered item, you must have the image definition preceded by 4 spaces, like:

     ```
     1. Click the IBM Cloud portal menu ![](_attachments/hamburgerIcon.png), expand the **Observability** menu and click **Monitoring**.